DeVerse-World/web-frontend/README.md

 2 options:
 - Load the file by copy paste the content of the generated file to the corresponding page.
 - Rename the export function of the generated file, and use that component as react component directly.
-*Caution: make sure to edit "useGLTF.preload" and "useGLTF" of the generated file to refer to the correct path of.gltf file
+*Caution: make sure to edit "useGLTF.prelogit ad" and "useGLTF" of the generated file to refer to the correct path of.gltf file